pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

 **Slide 15: Next Steps**
-As the project moves forward, first, the AI integration needs to be completed.
+As the project moves forward, first, the AI integration needs to be completed so I can start having comparative data.
 Next, the test suite needs to be expanded, focusing on the accuracy of the highlighting mechanism.
 Gathering user feedback will be essential to fine-tune usability and effectiveness.
 And finally develop more documentation and tutorials for the users.

 ---